ccoenraets/salesforce-lightning-tutorial/create-lightning-application.md

     ### Code Highlights:
     - The **link** tag references the bootstrap style sheet uploaded as a static resource in [module 2](setup-environment.html)
     - The application uses Bootstrap to implement a basic layout for the application
-    - Lightning applications can include Lightning components or regular HTML markup
+    - Lightning applications can include Lightning components and regular HTML markup

 1. Click **File** > **Save** to save the file